 WARNING: The battery cables should be removed from the battery when the boat is placed in storage, on display, or in transit.
-This will eliminate the possibility of the engine being started accidentally without a supply of cooling water and damaging the engine.
+This will eliminate the possibility of the engine accidentally starting without a supply of cooling water and damaging the engine.